exercism/jq/docs/DEBUGGING.md

      ]
     ```

-    The filter doesn't need to be a string, it can be anything, including multiple comma-separated expressions for "multi-line" debug output:
+    The filter doesn't need to be a string.
+    It can be anything, including multiple comma-separated expressions for "multi-line" debug output:

     ```sh
     jq -n '[11, 22, 33] as $a | 44 | debug("I am here:", $a, .)'